 4. Consistency is greater than frequency.

-As business owners we must remember, front of mind equals tip of tongue.
+As business owners we must remember, front of mind equals tip of the tongue.

 Social media is highly built upon momentum.
 Irregularity allows for your brand to fall to the backdrop of your follower's minds.
 The rub is the cost of consistency.
 People struggle with the commitment and discipline required to post strong content every single day.